MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ne-cfgmgr32-_cm_notify_action.md

 For this value, set the <b>FilterType</b> member of the <a href="https://msdn.microsoft.com/8B6CC440-7B41-4382-9917-6833031D5E1B">CM_NOTIFY_FILTER</a> structure to <b>CM_NOTIFY_FILTER_TYPE_DEVICEHANDLE</b>.

  This action indicates that the query remove of a device was failed.
 If you closed the handle to this device during a previous notification of <b>CM_NOTIFY_ACTION_DEVICEQUERYREMOVE</b>, open a new handle to the device to continue sending I/O requests to it.
-See <a href="https://msdn.microsoft.com/library/Dn858592(v=VS.85).aspx">Registering for Notification of Device Interface Arrival and Device Removal</a> for more information.
+See <a href="devinst.registering_for_notification_of_device_interface_arrival_and_device_removal">Registering for Notification of Device Interface Arrival and Device Removal</a> for more information.

 ### -field CM_NOTIFY_ACTION_DEVICEREMOVEPENDING